harveu/tile-map-editor/README.md

 ## Features

-- Draw the map using the mouse
-- Erase the map using the mouse and hold the shift

-## To Do

 - [x] Basic canvas functionality with Flutter (clear canvas, set layers with Provider)
 - [x] Draw the map using the mouse
+- [x] Erase the map using the mouse and hold the shift
 - [ ] Export the map to PNG image
 - [ ] Import custom tilesets
 - [ ] Save map state to finish later, or continue editing